Lower School Handbook

 Google Apps for Education is a suite of online tools, including documents, calendars, websites, and e-mail, used by the Penn Charter community for communication and collaboration.
 These tools are introduced to Lower School student, in age-appropriate ways, beginning in second grade so that students can begin to develop the skills needed for their journey through Penn Charter.
 These tools are introduced, during Technology classes, in a clearly defined framework with an emphasis on both skills development and the responsible, safe, and ethical use of technology.

 1:1 Chromebook Program for 4th and 5th Grades

 Each fourth and fifth grade student in the William Penn Charter School is given a Samsung Chromebook to use both in the classroom and at home for school-related work.
 For specific information about the 1:1 Chromebook Program, please click here.

-Keyboarding Without Tears, a structured and managed web-based typing program, is used for teaching keyboarding to third, fourth, and fifth grade students.
-KWT is an educational program and is designed to help students learn to type quickly and accurately.
-Fourth and fifth grade students are can easily access lessons using their Chromebooks both on and off-campus.
+Typing Club, a structured and managed web-based typing program, is used for teaching keyboarding to third, fourth, and fifth grade students.
+Typing Club is an educational program and is designed to help students learn to type quickly and accurately.
+Fourth and fifth grade students can easily access lessons using their Chromebooks both on and off-campus.
 Third grade students use this program on-campus.